JetSetIlly/Gopher2600/README.md

 * Specialist windows for specific cartridge types (eg. supercharger tape)
 * Terminal interface (headless operation optional)
 * Script recording and playback
+* ARM peformance monitoring

 Logo is based on [Gopherize.me](https://github.com/matryer/gopherize.me) which itself is based on the work of [Ashley McNamara](https://github.com/ashleymcnamara/gophers) and is [licensed under the Creative Commons](https://github.com/ashleymcnamara/gophers/blob/master/LICENSE).

 ## Documentation

-User documentation for the emulator can be found in the [Gopher2600-Docs repository](https://github.com/JetSetIlly/Gopher2600-Docs/).
+User documentation for the emulator can be found in the [Gopher2600-Docs repository](https://github.com/JetSetIlly/Gopher2600-Docs/) and in particular the [live wiki](https://github.com/JetSetIlly/Gopher2600-Docs/wiki).

 Development & Maintenance documentation can be found in the [Gopher2600-Dev-Docs repository](https://github.com/JetSetIlly/Gopher2600-Dev-Docs/).
 Also, source level documentation (for the most recent release) can be found on [go.dev](https://pkg.go.dev/github.com/jetsetilly/gopher2600).

 ## Example Screenshots

-The following [screenshots](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Creating-Screenshots) were taken in playmode with CRT effects enabled.
+The following [screenshots](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Creating-Screenshots) were taken in `playmode` with CRT effects enabled.

 <table align="center">
 	<tr>